TimHanewich/Misc-Articles/Power-Platform/ppc_2022_takeaways/readme.md

 - *Compliment Low-Code/No-Code with your Pro-Code Skills*
 - *ALM for Citizen Devs and Code-First developers*

-Given my background in traditional development, I was pleased to see this and chose sessions that generally covered this topic.
+Given my background in traditional development, I was excited to see this and chose sessions that generally covered this topic.
 Besides the sessions, even the keynotes (every conference attendee attended) were heavily focused on **both Azure and Power Platform**: the *It is a great time to be a cloud developer* keynote that Scott Hanselman and Julia Kasper delivered to close the conference covered everything from Azure API Management, .NET MAUI, Azure App Service, the latest C# innovations, Power Platform custom connectors, and of course, Power Apps.

 It was very clear to me that, while we work with the Power Platform, a low-code/no-code development framework, collaboration with pro-dev counterparts will allow us to achieve even more.
 "Fusion teams" will be commonplace in the years to come.